astronomer/docs/software/integrate-iam.md

     astro deployment create <deployment-name> --executor=celery --cloud-role=<gsa-name>@<project-id>.iam.gserviceaccount.com
     ```

-2. Note the name of the worker and scheduler service accounts that appear when you run the following command:
+2. Note the name of the worker, triggerer, scheduler, webserver, cleanup, and migrate-database-job service accounts that appear when you run the following command:

     ```bash
     kubectl get sa -n <your-airflow-namespace>